info441-wi21/course_info/README.md

 ## Course Rules

 In addition to the standard [iSchool and UW academic policies](https://depts.washington.edu/infodocs/academic_policies/) that apply to all of our courses, the following rules also apply to this course.

-### Plagiarism

-We encourage collaboration, but "collaboration" doesn't mean copying other people's code and trying to pass it off as your own.
-Collaboration means talking through your approach to a problem, or showing someone how you make something work.
-You can borrow approaches or techniques, but I want you to write your own implementation.

-Although professional web developers often reuse code they find on the web, they also take the time to understand what that code is doing, customize it to their specific context, and cite the source so that they can find it again later.
-If you want to use code you find on the web, please include the source URL in a comment above the code, and take the time to understand why it works.
-Otherwise you won't learn anything.

-If we receive multiple solutions with nearly identical code, we will notice.
-Remember that git records a log of every commit, so we can see exactly what you committed and when.
-If we see you commit code that is virtually identical to code a fellow student committed earlier, it's not too difficult to figure out who is copying from whom.

-If we determine that you plagiarized code, you will get an automatic zero on the assignment, and we will file an academic misconduct report with the Associate Dean of Academics.
-We will also have a very unpleasant conversation about your future in the Information School, so just don't do it.
-If you've simply run out of time, use your late days.